Eadgyth/Programming-Editor/docs/index.md

     </li>
 <li>Running self-chosen system commands in the current working (project) directory.
     The output of the process is shown in the console.
-Such commands may be used for actions that are not pre-defined in a project category.
+Such commands may be used for actions that are not pre-defined in a project category, for example to run script files.
 Also, a generic project without any pre-defined actions and dependency on a certain file type may be assigned to run system commands.</li>
 </ul>
 <h4>Other</h4>
 <ul>